midhunkalarikkal/FullDomain/Notes/DSA1.md

 ## `Amortized Analysis` ##
 =============================
 `Definition`
 --------------
-Amortized analysis is a method used in computer science to average the time required to perform a sequence of data structure operations over all the operations performed.
-It provides a more accurate measure of the performance of an algorithm over a worst-case scenario by spreading the cost of expensive operations over multiple cheaper ones.
+Amortized analysis is a way to measure the average time for a sequence of operations in a data structure.
+It spreads the cost of expensive operations over several cheaper ones to show the overall efficiency.

 `How it Works`
 --------------
-Instead of analyzing the time complexity of each operation individually, amortized analysis looks at a sequence of operations and calculates the average time per operation in that sequence.
-This helps in understanding the long-term performance and efficiency of an algorithm.
+Instead of looking at each operation separately, it calculates the average time for a group of operations.
+This gives a better understanding of how an algorithm performs in the long run.